-- 1. Avoid fueling at night, except under well-lighted conditions. - Moor your boat securely to the dock.
+- Avoid fueling at night, except under well-lighted conditions.
+Also avoid overfilling of the tank by monitoring the fuel level gauge while fueling.
+Turn on the ignition without starting the engine and monitor the gauge.
+Stop fueling as the gauge approaches the 'full' level and turn off the ignition when finished.
+Fuel spillage on our waterways will pollute our environment. - 2.
+Moor your boat securely to the dock.
 Know the location of the fire extinguisher in case of emergency. - 3.
 Close all doors, hatches, windows and other compartments. - 4.
-Extinguish cigarettes, pipes, and all other flame producing - 5.
-Make sure all power is OFF, and do not operate any electrical switches. - 6.
+Extinguish cigarettes, pipes, and all other flame producing items. - 5.
+Make sure all power is OFF, and DO NOT operate any electrical switches. - 6.
 Add fuel in accordance with the engine operator's manual.
 DO NOT overfill, and allow enough room for fuel expansion.